getpelican/pelican-plugins/Readme.rst

 Pelican Link Class        Set class attribute of ``<a>`` elements according to whether the link is external or internal

+Pelican Meetup Info       Include your Meetup.com group and event information on generated pages and articles

 Pelican Page Hierarchy    Creates a URL hierarchy for pages that matches the filesystem hierarchy of their sources

 Pelican Page Order        Adds a ``page_order`` attribute to all pages if one is not defined.